english - français

 This is a team story : as you will see from authors’ names in my publication list, this research would not have been possible without numerous collaborators !

 I’m an editor of the New Phytologist and an associate editor of Symbiosis

-and Acta Botanica Gallica as well as Espèces and the Journal de Botanique.
+and Acta Botanica Gallica as well as Espèces.
+I’m corresponding member of the Académie d’Agriculture de France.
 I am president of the French Botanical Society (Société Botanique de France) and vice-president of the International Society for Symbiosis.
 I also work in the scientific committees of the Société Française d’Orchidophilie and Tela botanica.